wcfrobert/wcfrobert.github.io/_posts/2022-01-20-degenkolb.markdown

 tags: books
 ---

-When I started my employment at Degenkolb back in March of last year, I was given a small 200-page book as part of my welcome package (along with some other goodies).
-The book is a interview transcript with Henry J. Degenkolb and it is the first volume, along with 29 other volumes, that were written as part of the EERI Oral History Project.
+This book is an interview transcript with Henry J. Degenkolb and it is the first volume, along with 29 other volumes, that were written as part of the EERI Oral History Project.
 The project's goal is to publish interviews with prominent figures in the earthquake engineering community in order to preserve some of the rich history and fascinating stories over the passing decades.

-Ever since then, the book has been gathering dust on my shelf.
-Recently, I decided to read it out of pure curiosity.
-In case you didn't know, all of these volumes are available online for free: [https://www.eeri.org/oral-history-series](https://www.eeri.org/oral-history-series).
+All of these volumes are available online for free: [https://www.eeri.org/oral-history-series](https://www.eeri.org/oral-history-series).
 It certainly felt a little anachronistic to read written interview transcripts in the current age, but I enjoyed it.
 Perhaps the newer volumes can also be published in audio format (i.e. podcast).
 I think that would be awesome!

 Here are some of the things I learned reading the book: